 - Merchant-defined minimum cart threshold.

-- Merchant-defined interest settings (i.e., zero percent financing only, interest-bearing only, or both offerings).
+- Merchant-defined product offering (i.e., AffirmGo, zero percent financing, interest-bearing financing, or a mix of these offerings).

 - First payment due to Affirm one month after the merchant issues the first capture against the card on the card network.

 - Real-time credit decision.

 - 18 years or older (19 years or older in Alabama or if you’re a ward of the state in Nebraska)

 - A valid U.S. or APO/FPO/DPO home address

 - U.S. mobile number that can receive SMS